jebowe3/Mt-Everest-NGM-1988-3D/README.md

 When I used the same rgbify commands for high-relief DEM data as for lower elevation low-relief data, I had issues with spikes appearing at 3000 meters or would see cave-ins when trying to correct for this in my Terminal commands.

-An example of this common spiking problem can be seen in the image below and shows up in MapLibre's 3D Terrain documentation.
+While this is not exactly the same as the problem described above, a similar spiking problem can be seen in the image below and shows up in MapLibre's 3D Terrain documentation.
+The following solution should resolve these spikes and cave-ins as well.

 ![Spiking](spiking.png)